 An ATIS will be available on frequency 136.525 MHz.
 The ATIS shall be maintained by the AIR controller, though this can be delegated to another controller.
 Aircraft are expected to confirm the current ATIS information on first contact with a Gatwick station.
 When LVP are in force this should be included in the ATIS broadcast.

 Chapter 4 Description of Airfield

 4.1 Aerodrome Geographical Data

-ICAO Code EGKK
+EGKK

-Aerodrome Reference Point (ARP) Lat: 510853N Long: 0001125W
+Lat: 510853N Long: 0001125W

-Elevation 203 ft AMSL
+203 ft AMSL

-Transition Altitude 6000 ft AMSL
+6000 ft AMSL

-Safety Altitude 2300 ft AMSL (NE)
+6000 ft AMSL 2300 ft AMSL (NE)

 4.2 ATC Communication Facilities

 Aerodrome Control (ADC)